 Axolotls are one of the more affordable exotic pets you can keep.
 They’re also incredibly cute, with permanent smiles attached to their faces.
 These amphibians are relatively easy to care for as well, which helps to make them such popular pets.
 The barrier of entry is quite low if you want to start raising an Axolotl, but you’ll still need to budget enough to purchase your pet, its tank, accessories, feeders, and more.
-By the end of this article, you’ll know exactly what to expect when it comes time to purchase your Axolotl, allowing you to prepare by budgeting the right amount to get everything you need for an ideal setup, so you’re not caught unprepared by last-minute necessities.
+You can estimate $130 and $420 to get fully set up.
+By the end of this article, you’ll know exactly what to expect when it comes time to purchase your Axolotl, allowing you to prepare by budgeting the right amount to get everything you need for an ideal setup so that you’re not caught unprepared by last-minute necessities.

 Axolotls themselves are quite cheap.
 There is generally a price range for axolotls.
 An axolotl costs between $30 – $75 for a basic but healthy one.
 If you’re looking for something more exotic like a piebald axolotl variation, it will cost about $100.
 Some rare specimens can cost a few hundred, but these are generally extremely unique variations that only serious collectors tend to purchase.